E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Assessing assignments full of grammar errors:

-Some of my NNES students hand in papers replete with grammar errors.
+Some of my NNES students hand in papers full of grammar errors.
 How should I respond to these papers?

 Answer: Making errors is part of the learning process.
-NNES students make two types of grammar errors.
-Global errors such as wrong word choices or incorrect word order can impede meaning.
+NNES students make two types of grammar errors: global errors and local errors.
+Global errors are errors that can impede comprehension, such as incorrect word choices or word order.
 Such errors should be addressed first since they make the students' writing difficult to comprehend.
-Unlike global errors, surface errors such as missing endings or incorrect prepositions do not disturb meaning and tend to stay with NNES students for a longer time.
-To deal with studentsœ grammar errors in a constructive way:
+Local errors are surface errors such as missing endings or incorrect prepositions that do not seriously prevent comprehension and tend to stay with NNES students for a longer time.
+To deal with students’ grammar errors in a constructive way:

 • Try to give feedback on content before grammar.
-It is important for NNES students to know that you are interested in their ideas as much as in grammar correctness.
+It is important for NNES students to know that you are interested in their ideas as much as in grammatical correctness.

 • Prioritize comments on grammar errors.
-First focus your feedback on the global errors that create the most potential for miscommunication and then point out only a few frequently occurring local errors.
+First focus your feedback on the global errors that create the greatest potential for miscommunication and then point out only a few frequently occurring local errors.

-• Try to limit your corrections to the most salient errors and correct only an instance of each error.
-Once you model the correction, the student can do the same for similar errors.
+• Try to limit your corrections to the most salient errors and correct only one example of each error.
+Once you model the correction, ask the student to do the same for similar errors.
 A paper full of red markings can be overwhelming and discouraging.

 • Encourage NNES students to keep a grammar log and to create an editing checklist based on the log.

 • Hand out self-instructional grammar material if possible.
-You can also refer them to the tutorial services offered by the Center for English Language Support where they can receive individualized assistance.
+You can also refer students to a tutoring center for English Language Learners or a writing center at your college where they can receive individualized assistance.

 Back to the Top